 Situations in Mexico where CASH is still required

-There are still many instances where you will need cash in Mexico:
+There are still plenty of instances where you will need cash in Mexico, and these include:

-Archaeology Sites and Museums: Except for the country’s more popular archaeology sites and museums, payment for entry is only accepted in cash.
+Except for the country’s more popular archaeology sites and museums, payment for entry is only accepted in cash.
 INAH, the institute that manages the country’s archaeology centers and museums, has been rolling-out electronic payment options at the larger and most visited centers and museums and in due course all centers are likely to take electronic payment for entry; but for now, be sure to carry some cash with you in case the center you visit doesn’t take payment by debit or credit card.
-If you hire a local guide at the center, they will require payment in cash, even if the center accepts payment by credit/debit card.
+If you hire a local guide at the center, they will require payment in cash, even if the site or museum accepts payment by credit/debit card.

-Home services and trades: Paying your domestic help (e.g. maid, gardener, pool maintenance) is mostly a cash business; some accept bank transfers, most don’t.
-Some home trades people —for example, plumbers, electricians, and carpenters— will accept cashless payments for larger jobs in the form of a money transfer to a local bank account, but the majority of routine jobs, especially ad-hoc work like fixing a leaking tap, are strictly on cash terms.
+Paying your domestic help (e.g. maid, gardener, pool maintenance) is mostly a cash business; some accept bank transfers, most don’t.
+Some home trades people —for example, plumbers, electricians, and carpenters— will accept cashless payments for larger jobs in the form of a money transfer to a local bank account, but the majority of routine or smaller jobs, especially ad-hoc work like fixing a leaking tap, are strictly on cash terms.